 1) The brewery: This section is the story of your brewery – include details that make your brewery and project interesting and different.

 - Without going into extreme detail, include the size of your plant, expansion plans, type of brewhouse, location of the brewery.

 - Include photographs of plant and building if possible.

 - Note any characteristics that make your brewery interesting or different.

 - Include a corporate structure and/or brief bio. of all key employees.
 A group photo personalizes your company.

-- Include a “how to contact us” section with extension numbers of each person or department, e-mail addresses and web site URL.
+- Include a “how to contact us” section with extension numbers of each person or department, e-mail addresses and web site.
 Make it as easy as possible for your distributor to communicate with you efficiently.